12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 The user never clicks our site

-Calculator sites take a direct hit.
-Naver's Korean-policy AI is still weak, so the impact there is minor.
+For a calculator site like ours, that's a direct hit.
+Naver's Korean-policy AI is still fairly weak, so at least there the impact is minor.

-Users search but never click through — they get the answer from the SERP itself:
+This is when users search but never click through — they get the answer from the search results page itself.

 • Featured Snippet